solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 Δός μοι χέντρον.

-Last year, when I wrote-down in my diary certain new observations about the composition of the rocks of our Earth and finally also of the meteorites, the importance of the latter to geology was not fully clear to me.
+Last year when I wrote-down in my diary certain new observations about the composition of the rocks of our Earth and finally also of the meteorites the importance of the latter to geology was not fully clear to me.

-It was only when I was forced by the attacks of opponents to take the investigation again into my own hands, that I clearly realized the importance that a careful study of the meteorites could be to the history of our Earth.
-Lastly, I came to the conclusion that, in the present state of geology, the meteorites — and only the meteorites — give the point from which the history of the Earth could at last be explored with near certainty.
+It was only when I was forced by the attacks of opponents to take the investigation again into my own hands that I clearly realized the importance that a careful study of the meteorites could be to the history of our Earth.
+Lastly, I came to the conclusion that in the present state of geology the meteorites — and only the meteorites — give the point from which the history of the Earth could at last be explored with near certainty.

 If in _The Primordial Cell_ I thought that I had reached the limit of research with granite, I soon learned better.
 I contemplated that by virtue of its specific gravity, the Earth's core must also consist of at least solid iron, especially considering the very probable order of the meteorites, which go from the pure iron to the feldspar rocks of Earth.
 I further believed that a conclusion for Earth based upon the meteorites could be ventured, the conclusion that in the other planets and in those, or the one, whose debris we have in the hundreds of thousands of orbiting meteorites before us we have a sequence of stratification from heavy to light, a stratigraphy which we probably pass through in the series from the pure-irons through the half-irons (Pallasite, Hainwood) to the chondrites and the eucrites, then to the coal meteorites (Cold Bokkeveld).